YWoooo/Note-of-Clean-Code/README.md

 And none-exist-code can be tread like third-party codes.
 I mean, if we do not care about the implementation, what is the difference between existing or not?
 We just mock the output.
 That is the beauty of a clear boundary: theoretically, it makes our code work no matter how the other codes are changed.
 It adapts.

-> You may see I am not listing and keep murmuring in this part.
+> You may see I stop listing and keep murmuring in this part.
 Since I think this chapter is quite, well, a masterpiece.

 ...